California Assembly staffer quit amid harassment probe

 SACRAMENTO, Calif.
-(AP) — The California Assembly has released documents showing a high-level staffer resigned this year during an investigation that found it likely he sexually harassed female employees.
+(AP) — A high-level staffer in the California Assembly resigned this year during an investigation that found it likely he sexually harassed two female employees, according to documents released Friday.

-The documents released Friday detail allegations Rodney Wilson was visibly drunk and slurring his words when he made sexually suggestive comments to and leered at two Assembly employees.
+The documents are the latest released by the Legislature after leaders promised to proactively disclose completed investigations where accusations against lawmakers or high-ranking staffers are found to be substantiated, meaning investigators find it “more likely than not” the behavior occurred.

-The records show Wilson resigned his job as chief of staff to Assemblyman Tom Daly in January after the Assembly began investigating the allegations.
-The alleged incident happened on the final night of the legislative session last year.
+The complaint against Rodney Wilson, who was chief of staff to Assemblyman Tom Daly at the time, claims he was drunk and slurring his words on the final night of the legislative session last year.
+Two female Assembly employees said he made sexually suggestive comments and leered at them, according to the documents.

-Daly said in a statement he had not heard about the allegations before Friday.
+An investigation by an Assembly human resources consultant found Wilson “likely” engaged in the behavior based on interviews with Wilson, the two women and two witnesses.

 Most Read Nation & World Stories